-If you’ve ever chased one around your cutting board repeatedly getting your knife stuck in it then you know cutting butternut squash is scarier than any movie where dolls come to life.
+If you’ve ever chased one around your cutting board, repeatedly getting your knife stuck in it.
+Then you know what I’m talking about.

 Hands down the perfect squash for cooking in your little toaster oven is delicata squash.
 But acorn squash is a close second for sure.

-Acorn squash has a rind/skin that’s much thinner than butternut squash so it’s easier to slice and cook and because of its small size, we can fit it in both of our toaster ovens.
-Usually, I can fit at least one acorn squash in our little Oster and two in our bigger Breville Smart Oven Pro.
+The squash’s small size means it’s easy to fit in most toaster ovens.
+Usually, I can cook one acorn squash in our little Oster and two in our larger Breville Smart Oven Pro.